philipjball/philipjball.github.io/index.md

 In my spare time I like to play the [bass guitar](https://www.youtube.com/user/PhilPlaysBass) and read.
 I can also speak Mandarin to a relatively fluent level, which has led me to work for extended periods of time in China and Hong Kong.

-If you want to email me, please do so at `ball AT robots DOT ox DOT ac DOT uk`.
+If you want to email me, please do so at `balljohnphilip AT gmail DOT com`.